NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 NC State Stats and Trends

-- When NC State piles up over 323.3 yards, the team is 6-4 against the spread and 7-3 overall.
+- When NC State picks up over 323.3 yards, the team is 6-4 against the spread and 7-3 overall.

-- The Wolf Pack have turned the ball over four more times (10 total) than the Orange have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for NC State at SISportsbook.